Off-Campus Work-Study Policies and Procedures

 Students contact organizations and agencies directly to inquire about available jobs.

-Upon finding a Boston University student you wish to hire, submit the Off-Campus Authorization Request Form, which students are instructed to bring to interviews.
+Upon finding a Boston University student you wish to hire, submit the Federal Work-Study Off-Campus Authorization Form to Student Employment.
 Submit this form only if you plan to hire a BU Work-Study student.
 This form should also be used to rehire Work-Study students at the beginning of each program (summer and academic year).

 The form requests approval to work only during the program indicated.
 You must receive separate written authorization from BU Work-Study to hire (or rehire) a student for another program (e.g., to rehire a student from the academic year into the summer).